 - 1 large pork tenderloin 500-600 grams, preferably organic free range

-- 150 grams of quality bacon cut into chunks
+- 150 grams quality bacon cut into chunks

-- one large stalk of celery finely diced
+- 1 large stalk of celery finely diced

 - 400 grams of button mushrooms halved or quartered depending on size

-- a teaspoon of concentrated chicken stock do not dilute
+- 1 teaspoon concentrated chicken stock do not dilute

-- juice of half an orange freshly squeezed (optional)
+- 1/2 orange juice of, freshly squeezed (optional)

-- a small bit of butter 15 grams or so
+- 1 knob butter 25 grams or so

 - Remove pork tenderloin from the fridge, lay on a cutting board and liberate it of any excess fat and/or silver skin.